---->

 instead of accepting that different responses as to light do not imply

 different source properties as of light.
+And Gilbert basically held that

-The main weakness to Gilbert's theorising came from magnetism being
+One substantial problem for Gilbert's theorising came from magnetism being

 one the most complex of the physical forces, so his many measured